100devs/todo-mvc-auth-local/README.md

 # Introduction

-A simple flash card generator with CRUD capabilities for Decks, Cards,
+A simple flash card generator with CRUD capabilities for Decks and Cards.

 ---

 # Objectives

-- It's a beginner level project created to expand our exsiting login functionality on our MVC, practice working on new codebase together, and
+- It's a beginner level project created to expand our exsiting login functionality on our MVC class and practice working on a new codebase together.

 ---